codelovesme/euglena/README.md

     desire.
 When off no log except logger organelle printing.
 This means no internal prints.
 -   Sample project creation video for all types; node, react,angular,organelle
 -   Organelles are needed to be explained.
 Also organelle impls are needed to be explained in their specific README
+-   Data validation: Just accpet the particle into euglena if this particle is allowed with Permissions.
+Afterwards validate the particle data structure wise.
+And drop extra fields if it has.

 ### Packages